Manage your credit effectively by creating policies and procedures covering:

 TIP: It is illegal to use methods that harass, coerce or mislead people about their debts.
 The Australian Competition and Consumer Commission (ACCC) have useful information about debt collection and your legal obligations.

-If a customer has not paid as the result of a dispute about the performance or supply of goods and services you may consider using an Alternative Dispute Resolution (ADR) service.
+If your customer is another business or a government department, and they have not paid because of a dispute about the performance or supply of goods and services, you may consider using our alternative dispute resolution (ADR) service.
 ADR provides a range of options to settle a dispute without going to court.

 Hire a debt collector